Joey Meneses Preview, Player Props: Nationals vs. Marlins

-The Washington Nationals and Joey Meneses, who went 1-for-5 with a double and three RBI last time in action, take on Eury Perez and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.
+On Sunday, Joey Meneses (coming off going 1-for-3 with a double) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be JT Chargois.
+First pitch is at 1:40 PM ET.

-In his most recent game, he racked up three RBI (going 1-for-5 with a double) against the Marlins.
+In his most recent game he had a one-hit performance (1-for-3) against the Marlins.

 Joey Meneses Game Info & Props vs. the Marlins